 Pop and rock music covers a wide variety of genres, styles, and influences.
 From Lady Gaga and Justin Bieber to Aerosmith and the Dave Matthews Band, pop and rock music are collectively the most successful types of music out there today.
-See just one entry in the pop and rock lineup by getting Brian Wilson tickets.
+Want to see Brian Wilson in concert?
+View the listings below for upcoming dates and Brian Wilson tickets.

 Brian Wilson is recognized by his fans and peers alike as one of the greatest composers of modern times.
 Former Beatle Paul McCartney has praised Wilson as "one of the great American geniuses."

 Brian Wilson was born on June 20, 1942, in Hawthorne, California, where he got into music at an early age.
 In 1961, Wilson, his two brothers Carl and Dennis, his cousin Mike Love, and school friend Al Jardine formed The Beach Boys.
 The band released its first single, "Surfin'," in late 1961 and was signed to Capitol Records in 1962.
 Throughout the '60s and '70s, the Beach Boys, under the leadership of Brian Wilson, released some of their most well known work, including albums Surfin' USA and Pet Sounds and hit songs "Fun, Fun, Fun" and "Good Vibrations."